AG-w/sd-webui-lora-block-weight/README.md

-# LoRA Block Weight (with dynamic weight)
+# LoRA Block Weight (compatible with sd-webui-loractl )
-Note: This is a poor attempt to add lora dynamic weight from https://github.com/cheald/sd-webui-loractl
+Note: This is a poor attempt to make loractl https://github.com/cheald/sd-webui-loractl compatible with LBW
-I didn't touch start/stop function, all I did is added `x@y` syntax from cheald's extension
+I didn't touch start/stop function, all I did is fix `x@y` syntax from cheald's extension
-making 2 extensions compatible with each other is a pain so I chose the shortcut

 ###
 - custom script for [AUTOMATIC1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - When applying Lora, strength can be set block by block.